Satisfactory Academic Progress (SAP) Policy: Graduate Students

 Final decisions will be made by the SAP Appeals Committee.
 A decision is based on the documented information provided, the circumstances leading to the appeal, and the academic plan, if required.
 Students will be notified of the committee’s decision by postal mail and email.
 The decision of the SAP Appeals Committee is final.

-If the appeal is denied, a student is no longer eligible for further financial aid from NYIT until the student becomes compliant with SAP policy standards.
+If the appeal is denied, a student is no longer eligible for further financial aid from New York Institute of Technology until the student becomes compliant with SAP policy standards.

 Satisfactory Academic Progress for New York State Programs

 Although graduate students are no longer eligible for the New York State Tuition Assistance Program (TAP), some students may qualify for other programs administered by New York State.

-NYIT is responsible for implementing standards of satisfactory academic progress to maintain eligibility for all financial assistance programs, including federal, institutional, and New York state programs.
+New York Institute of Technology is responsible for implementing standards of satisfactory academic progress to maintain eligibility for all financial assistance programs, including federal, institutional, and New York State programs.

 The standards that apply to New York State awards require recipients of such awards to maintain a steady rate of progress toward a degree and to earn a prescribed academic average.
 These standards affect all students who receive New York State awards.
-Additional information on SAP may be obtained from the Office of Registrar at firstname.lastname@example.org or the Enrollment Services Center at email@example.com.
+Additional information on SAP may be obtained from the Office of the Registrar at firstname.lastname@example.org or the Enrollment Services Center at email@example.com.